datalayer/agentspecs/README.md

 # 🧾 Agentspecs

-YAML-based specifications for agents, teams, MCP servers, tools, and related runtime catalogs.
+YAML-based specifications for AI agents, MCP servers, skills and more...

 ## Overview